Strathspey Thistle F.C.: Club History

+A major landmark in the clubs' history happened on the afternoon of 7 June 1998 at Seafield Park, they won The Clive Williamson Trophy beating Nairn St. Ninian 2–1 after extra time.
+Robbie MacDougall scored both goals.

+In 2000, the club lost two cup finals, losing 4–0 against Forres Thistle in the Stewart Cup Final.
+In the Robbie Nicol Trophy in Elgin, the club were leading Deveronside 1–0 before conceding a goal in the ninety-sixth minute, after scoring again in extra time they conceded two more goals in the last few minutes to lose 2–3.

-They were accepted into the Highland League on 25 February 2009 and entered the league for the start of the 2009–10 season.
+In 2009, Strathspey Thistle were accepted into senior football in the Highland League on 25 February 2009 and entered the league for the start of the 2009–10 season.
 Their first match was an 8–1 defeat against Wick Academy.

+In 2020–21 season, the team only managed to play a single cup tie the whole season due to the Covid Pandemic.
+They ended the season 11th place out of 16 teams, achieving their highest Highland League finish.

 Stadium

 Strathspey Thistle's home ground is Seafield Park in Grantown-on-Spey.
 The stadium has a maximum capacity of 1,600 with 150 seats, after adding a stand and floodlights during the summer of 2009 when the club were elected into the Highland League.